Serving all people by providing personalized health and wellness through exemplary care, education and research.

 MINOCYCLINE (mi noe SYE kleen) is a tetracycline antibiotic.
 It is used to treat certain kinds of bacterial infections.
 It will not work for colds, flu, or other viral infections.

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Do not break, chew, or crush this medicine.
-If it upsets your stomach, you can take it with food.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Take all of your medicine as directed even if you think your are better.
+Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Side effects that you should report to your doctor or health care professional as soon as possible: